Burgh Island: Transport

 The island is approximately 270 yd from the mainland at Bigbury-on-Sea and is approachable on foot at low tide.
 At high tide, the sea tractor, which is operated by the hotel, transports passengers back and forth.
 The original vehicle was constructed in 1930 (see 1933 photo); the current third generation tractor dates from 1969.
 The vehicle drives across the beach with its wheels underwater on the sandy bottom while its driver and passengers sit on a platform high above.
 Power from a Fordson tractor engine is relayed to the wheels via hydraulic motors.

 Footpaths

 The island has an extensive network of footpaths and the owner until 2003 was a keen hiker who welcomed walkers.
 The new owners, however, erected signs closing footpaths and obtained an exemption from the public "rights to roam" enabled in the Countryside and Rights of Way Act 2000.
 The exemption was overturned, except for the routes closest to the hotel, in 2006.

 Sale

 In April 2018, the owners of the island, Deborah Clark and Tony Orchard, announced that the island had been bought by "Project Archie", a joint venture between Bluehone Capital and Marechale Capital, for an undisclosed sum.

+In May 2023, the island went up for sale again.